On plane quartics with a Galois invariant Steiner hexad: Generalities on plane quartics and degree two del Pezzo surfaces

 \begin{coro} Let\/~$C \subset \Pb^2$ be a nonsingular plane quartic over an algebraically closed field and\/~$L$ be a~bitangent.
 Then~the intersection of all Steiner hexads containing\/~$L$ consists only of\/~$L$.

 {\bf Proof.} {\em We~consider a double cover of~$\Pb^2$, ramified at~$C$, and work in the blown-up~model.
 Without~loss of generality, let us assume that $L = \pi(e_1)$.
-Then~Lemma \ref{crit_hex} yields the six Steiner hexads containing~$L$, which consist~of
+Then~Lemma \ref{crit_hex} yields the six Steiner hexads $\Hb_2, \ldots, \Hb_7$ containing~$L$, which are given~by